SumoLogic/sumologic-documentation/docs/cse/automation-service/about-automation-service.md

 This section gives you an overview of how to set up an automation.
 This process assumes you want to create your own playbook to use in an automation.

 :::info
-Before you can configure an automation, you must [authorize the integrations](/docs/cse/automation-service/about-automation-service#authorize-integrations) you want to use.
+Before you can configure an automation, you must [configure the connection](#configure-the-connection-for-an-integration-resource) for the integration resources you want the automation to use.
 :::

 ### Step 1: Get actions for the playbook